So, you just bought a pistol . . .

 Our family is happy to be living in the freest country on Earth, and blessed by God in so many ways.
-Three of the ways we give back to our community are free Adolescent Safety classes, free youth group training, and free or at-cost training for military members and their spouses.
+Three of the other ways we give back to our community are free Adolescent Safety classes, free youth group training, and free or at-cost training for deploying military members and their spouses.

 Adolescent Firearms Safety